Built to exceed U.S. military specifications for durability.

 Not only do ambulance and medical transport services use Sonosite’s ultrasound systems, but so do disaster relief teams and the military.
 Our systems and transducers are built to exceed U.S. military specifications for durability.
 And our latest generation of products carry on the tradition of exceeding military specifications for ruggedness and reliability and are ready to scan within seconds of a cold start.
 With its ease of use and proven field reliability, the NanoMaxx ultrasound system is ideal for the pre-hospital environment.

-Sonosite Offers a Range of Customised Products That Provide:
+Sonosite Offers a Range of Customized Products That Provide:

 - Advanced imaging features for exceptional image quality with minimal key strokes